 Solar energy is an invaluable part of solving our current and future energy problems.
 With growing population comes growing energy demand, and solar is a virtually unlimited energy source with great potential to help meet humanity’s energy needs.
 One major barrier for solar implementation is cost, as current infrastructure provides electricity for just a few cents per kilowatt-hour.

-I have already explored solar thermal in some depth.
 During the summer following my freshman year I participated in DukeEngage in Argentina where I interned at an environmental non-profit and developed installation plans for solar water heaters in an impoverished community.
 This was my first exposure to solar thermal, and the possibility of harnessing heat radiating from 93 million miles away has fascinated me ever since.

 Since then, I have designed a cheap, easily-manufacturable parabolic trough solar thermal collector for water heating through a Smart Home project called Smart Shelters.
 I am also doing an Independent Study with Dr. Nico Hotz investigating the feasibility of concentrated solar power for hydrogen generation, using a Fresnel lens for steam reforming of biofuels.